About this course

 Student who complete the Master of Applied Linguistics should:

-- acquire advanced understanding of concepts, current issues and research methods in core areas of applied linguistics;
+- Demonstrate an advanced understanding of concepts and current issues in core areas of applied linguistics;

-- gain specialist knowledge and research techniques in their chosen Specialisation.
+- Apply specialist knowledge and research techniques effectively

 On completion of this subject, students should have: